-The relocation of 5,000 U.S. Marines from Okinawa to Guam will begin “in the first half of the 2020,” the Department of Defense said in a J report officially released on Tuesday.
+The relocation of 5,000 U.S. Marines from Okinawa to Guam will begin “in the first half of the 2020,” according to the Department of Defense.

-The Indo-Pacific Strategy Report said DOD “is modernizing its force posture in Guam, in keeping with Guam’s position as the westernmost territory of the United States and a strategic hub for our joint military presence in the region.”
+The DOD’s Indo-Pacific Strategy Report, officially released on Nov.
+5, states that the U.S. is “modernizing its force posture in Guam, in keeping with Guam’s position as the westernmost territory of the United States and a strategic hub for our joint military presence in the region.”

 While the largest concentration of forces in the region are in Japan and South Korea, the DOD said, Guam serves as a strategic hub that supports crucial operations and logistics for all U.S. forces operating in the Indo-Pacific region.
-Guam has a sizable contingent of forces —more than 5,000 on a day-to-day basis — some of the most significant ammunition and fuel storage capabilities in the IndoPacific.
+Guam has a sizable contingent of forces —more than 5,000 on a day-to-day basis — some of the most significant ammunition and fuel storage capabilities in the Indo-Pacific, according to DOD.

 “The addition of rotational maritime lift in Guam will increase the reach of our combat power in the Western Pacific,” the report said.
 “At Anderson Air Force Base, we have established an active Army Missile Defense capability in response to increasing threats, and maintain a continuous bomber presence and ISR capability.”